 They feed on fear, and they sell paranoia, division and hyperbole.
 It’s what they do.

-And not only must you protect yourself from this drip, drip, drip of depression, you need to fight it on behalf of your family and friends, your coworkers and customers.
+And not only must you protect yourself from this drip, drip, drip of depression, you need to fight it on behalf of your family and friends, your coworkers and clients.

 Tell them what’s good.
 Greet them with a smile and with encouragement.
 Tell them what they’re doing right.
 Give them a voice to the hope still latent within their bones — which is too often buried in a junkpile of media-fueled negativity.